dcavar/dcavar.github.io/cv.md

 ### Board Member

-- Founding member of [Semiring Inc.], an AI, NLP, and ML company.
+- Founding member of [Semiring Inc.], an AI, Natural Language Processing, and Machine Learning company, specializing in Knowledge Graphs and reasoning.

 - Member of the External Advisory Board of the [Linguistic Research Center](https://liberalarts.utexas.edu/lrc/) at the [University of Texas at Austin](http://www.utexas.edu/).
 See [note](https://liberalarts.utexas.edu/lrc/news/article.php?id=11585).